Johnson’s Newest FISA Renewal Proposal Emerges as Clock Ticks Down

 Johnson’s new proposal offers few changes from the one he spearheaded just weeks ago, but it has received new approval, notably from Rep. Warren Davidson, R-Ohio.
 The lawmaker has historically opposed Section 702 extensions that omit more stringent privacy protections.

 “Collectively, this set of reforms provides robust privacy protections for American citizens.
-Congress should bank this win and reauthorize Section 702,” Warren said in a post to X.
+Congress should bank this win and reauthorize Section 702,” Davidson said in a post to X.

 Johnson’s proposal includes monthly reviews of every FBI search involving Americans’ data by a civil liberties officer, new penalties for FBI employees who violate search rules, and more explicitly reinforces that Americans cannot be targeted under Section 702.